4 Ways to Adjust White Balance in Video Using Color Correction in Adobe Premiere

 Another strategy you can use to adjust white balance is to use the Crop Effect with Lumetri Scopes.

-This clip with colored pencils was shot under some low-quality, compact fluorescent lighting, resulting in an image that is too green.
+This clip with pencils was shot under some low-quality, compact fluorescent lighting, resulting in an image that is too green.

 Grab the crop effect and drop it on your clip, and then click on it and use the bounding boxes to isolate the whitest-looking part of your image.
 In the example below, the whitest part is actually light grey.

 Click Zoom, and that’s going to fill the image with the light grey section.
-This will make it easier to read the Lumetri RGB Scopes.
+This will make it easier to read the Lumetri RGB Scopes

 When you look at the zoomed-in image and the RGB scope, you can see that things look a little bit green.
 To correct this, use the basic white balance correction and push the slider towards magenta, and then bring the green down and bring the red in the blue up a little bit.
 The goal is to try to level out the red, blue, and green scopes to make the colour a true light grey.